Lukerd-29-00/DiscLog/README.md

 I didn't implement a factorization for large integers in this library, because I don't hate myself quite that much.
 I recommend <a href="https://www.alpertron.com.ar/ECM.HTM">This factorization calculator</a>, which should handle any reasonable number you give it.
 The pohligh module comes with a get_factors function for parsing the output of this calculator.
 You just need to get the factorization in the right format by clicking the share button near the bottom.

 # Licensing
 This is an MIT license.
 Don't worry, I'm not going to sue you for using the project I did in a day.
 I promise.
-I have a License file if you really need it, for some reason.
+I have a License file in the src branch if you really need it, for some reason.